-Lawyers enjoy the unique privilege of providing pro bono legal counsel to ensure marginalized people and communities without the means to pay for legal counsel have access to justice.
+Lawyers enjoy the unique privilege of providing pro bono legal counsel to ensure that people and communities without the means to pay for legal counsel have access to justice.
 Leading global law firms understand that giving back provides great reward.
-By providing pro bono legal services to people and organizations in need, McMillan’s lawyers continue to change lives while engaged in professionally and personally fulfilling work and change lives.
+By providing pro bono legal services to people and organizations in need, McMillan’s lawyers continue to change lives while engaged in professionally and personally fulfilling work.

 McMillan’s history of providing pro bono legal services to people, organizations and communities in need is a rich one.
 Newton Rowell, who founded our firm in 1903, was counsel to the five female plaintiffs in the famous “Persons” case in 1929.
-In that case, the British Privy Council, then the highest level of appeal in Canada, determined that women were “persons” within the meaning of the British North America Act and, therefore, eligible for appointment to the Senate.
+In that case, the British Privy Council, then the highest level of appellate court in Canada, determined that women were “persons” within the meaning of the British North America Act and, therefore, eligible for appointment to the Senate.
 More recently, we represented the plaintiff in the landmark Supreme Court of Canada’s decision in M. v.
 H. This equality rights case, which was supported by the firm on a pro bono basis, recognized spousal support rights and obligations for same sex couples for the first time.

 At McMillan, we’re proud to give ample time and legal expertise to people and organizations in our community who need our help, at no cost.
 In addition to providing pro bono services directly to individuals, charities and other not for profit organizations, McMillan provides services directly to individuals through organizations such as Pro Bono Law Ontario, Calgary Small Claims Duty and Access to Justice Vancouver.